 Why is it like this?

 Humans embrace specific beliefs because those beliefs do give us something.
-They join us a tribe that we can belong to and reduce our feelings of isolation, they give us rituals to perform so that we gain an increased sense of control over things that are totally random and way beyond our ability to control.
-They help to pacify our deep seated fears and generally fill many humans lives with a sense of purpose and meaning.
+They join us to a tribe that we can belong to.
+This not only reduces our feelings of isolation, but also grants us rituals to perform so that we gain an increased sense of control over things that are totally random and way beyond our ability to control.
+It also helps to pacify our deep seated fears and generally fills many humans lives with a sense of purpose and meaning.

-None of that in any way validates the specifics of such beliefs, and while the precise ideas vary considerably and are very diverse, and are also constantly evolving and adapting to fit the emotional needs of each successive generation, it is not the details themselves that attracts humans (Jesus, Mohammed, Buddha, Krishna, etc…) but rather is it the emotions that partaking that draws us in and consumes us.
+None of that in any way validates the specifics of such beliefs, and while the precise ideas vary considerably, are very diverse, and are also constantly evolving and adapting to fit the emotional needs of each successive generation, it is not the details themselves that attracts humans (Jesus, Mohammed, Buddha, Krishna, etc…) but rather is it the emotions and involvement that draws us in and consumes us.

-If you explain why the ideas are daft or absurd, nothing changes, and that is because that is all utterly irrelevant.
+If you explain why the ideas are daft or absurd, nothing changes.
 However, if you can offer a better more rational means to meet the same emotional needs, then you can begin to potentially free humans from the embrace of things that are simply not true at all.
-You might perhaps be tempted to argue that such a path would not be foolish because as Gibbon (not Seneca) once argued, it serves as a useful means of control …
+You might perhaps be tempted to argue that such a path would not be foolish because as the historian Gibbon (not Roman named Seneca) once argued, it serves as a useful means of control …

 The various modes of worship, which prevailed in the Roman world, were all considered by the people, as equally true; by the philosopher, as equally false; and by the magistrate, as equally useful.”